-In this strategy, the team first deposited a layer of phenylammonium lead iodide ( $\text{PA}2\text{PbI}4$ ) onto the perovskite surface. $\text{PA}2\text{PbI}4$ is usually used to protect the underlying perovskite layer to improve the performance of perovskite solar cells.
+In this strategy, the team first deposited a layer of phenylammonium lead iodide (PA_2PbI_4) onto the perovskite surface.
+PA_2PbI_4 is usually used to protect the underlying perovskite layer to improve the performance of perovskite solar cells.

-Then, a chemically inert bulky cation - 2-piperidin-1-ium-1-ylethylammonium ( $\text{PiEA}^{2+}$ ) - was introduced by spin-coating an alcohol-based $\text{PiEA}^{2+}$ solution onto the $\text{PA}2\text{PbI}4$ layer.
-Through a controlled organic cation exchange process, in which $\text{PA}^+$ is replaced by $\text{PiEA}^{2+}$ , a more stable ultrathin layer of $(\text{PiEA})\text{PbI}4$ is formed.
+Then, a chemically inert bulky cation - 2-piperidin-1-ium-1-ylethylammonium (PiEA^{2+}) - was introduced by spin-coating an alcohol-based PiEA^{2+} solution onto the PA_2PbI_4 layer.
+Through a controlled organic cation exchange process, in which PA^+ is replaced by PiEA^{2+} , a more stable ultrathin layer of $(\text{PiEA})\text{PbI}4$ is formed.

-This method of boosting the stability of perovskite solar cells with inert materials is one of several innovations that have emerged from the more than ten years of research collaboration between Prof Sum and Prof Lam.
+This method of boosting the stability of perovskite solar cells with inert materials is one of several innovations that have emerged from the more than ten years of research collaboration between Sum and Lam.

-"Our strategy enables access to a class of chemically inert interface materials that previously could not be used due to reactivity and solubility limitations, opening a new avenue for interface engineering in perovskite devices," said Prof Sum.
+"Our strategy enables access to a class of chemically inert interface materials that previously could not be used due to reactivity and solubility limitations, opening a new avenue for interface engineering in perovskite devices," said Sum.

-Manufacturing highly efficient and stable perovskite solar cells perovskite solar cells of this size.
-The device retained over 93% of its initial efficiency after 1,000 hours of operation, and 98% after 1,100 hours at 85 °C.
+Manufacturing highly efficient and stable perovskite solar cells

+Using the strategy, the team fabricated a 1cm^2 perovskite solar cell prototype that achieved a power conversion efficiency of 25.1 percent, one of the highest reported for perovskite solar cells of this size.
+The device retained over 93 percent of its initial efficiency after 1,000 hours of operation, and 98 percent after 1,100 hours at 85°C .